40+ Fun Activities you can Digitalise for your Classroom

 Test and review widgets

-These widgets or exercises are perfect in your lessons if you want to review students' knowledge and if you want to retrieve it.
-These are evaluation widgets.
+These widgets or exercises are perfect in your lessons if you want to review students’ knowledge and if you want to retrieve it.
+These are evaluation and practice activities.

 1. Exit slip